Mar 032010

 I’ve blogged before about this great organization, spearheaded by Sylla Sheppard-Hanger and now joined by the dedicated Geraldine Zelinsky.
 I’ve known both of these remarkable ladies for over 15 years now.
 How time flies when you’re working hard and having fun.

 Flag_SBProds_2010_280 For those of you who aren’t familiar with UAE, here is their mission, “The United Aromatherapy Effort, (UAE) is a 501(c)(3) non-profit Charitable organization born out of the September 11th tragedy.
 The mission of UAE is to provide stress relief and aromatherapy to relief workers, and troops during emergency work and afterwards.
-We collect and disseminate donated aromatherapy products to those affected by disaster or war in conjunction with chair massage and other natural therapies.
+Many people try mutual massage which makes feel them very relax.
+We collect and disseminate donated aromatherapy products to those affected by disaster or war in conjunction with chair massage and other natural therapies that include an at home massage.
 Historically we have responded to the World Trade Center Disaster, NY (2001), Florida Hurricanes (2004), the Gulf Coast affected by hurricanes Katrina and Rita (2005-6), and in 2007-8 the California wildfires and the Gulf Coast Hurricanes Gustav and Ike.
 Recently in 2009 we shifted our focus to the Military, both abroad and at home and are now supplying 4 Soldiers on the Ground (Afghanistan and Korea) with donated aromatherapy supplies they then disseminate to other soldiers.”

 Mar_Rob_Flag_2010_325 As we did this, from opening the package with the flag to carefully replacing it securely to ship on to the next UAE company supporter, it has been an emotional time.
 We feel pride well up in our throats, as well as apprehension for the safety of our troops in our hearts.
 We hope that we are doing some small thing for those who do so much, and it’s nice to know their appreciation.
 We certainly appreciate them.